-Applicant Days
+Applicant events

-Had an offer from us or been invited for an interview?
-If so then our Applicant Days are a perfect opportunity to decide if Kent is right for you.
-You will meet staff and current students, and be immersed in your academic school for a day.
+If you've applied to Kent and want to find out more about us, our applicant events are a perfect opportunity to decide if Kent is right for you.
+Whether in-person or virtually, you will meet staff and current students, and discover what life in your academic school is like.